GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Introduction

 Undoubtedly, the most reliable quality evaluation method is to conduct subjective experiments, collecting enough subjective scores to calculate mean opinion scores (MOS).
 However, the subjective experiment is expensive, time-consuming, and requires a rigorous testing environment, leading to extreme inconvenience in practical applications.
 Therefore, an effective and robust objective metric is needed to replace subjective experiments and facilitate the study of mesh compression.

-Objective quality assessment of static meshes has made significant progress since a series of model-based metrics are suggested to quantify the distortion of static mesh geometry by introducing structure features, such as curvature \cite{MSDM-lavoue2006perceptually}, smoothness \cite{DWPM-corsini2007watermarked, GL-karni2000spectral}, dihedral angles \cite{dame-vavsa2012dihedral}, etc., showing better correlations with human perception than metrics based on point-wise features \cite{rms-cignoni1998metro}.
+Objective quality assessment of static meshes has made significant progress since a series of model-based metrics (i.e., metrics that directly use the raw data of the static mesh to extract features and predict the quality) are suggested to quantify the distortion of static mesh geometry by introducing structure features, such as curvature \cite{MSDM-lavoue2006perceptually}, smoothness \cite{DWPM-corsini2007watermarked, GL-karni2000spectral}, dihedral angles \cite{dame-vavsa2012dihedral}, etc., showing better correlations with human perception than metrics based on point-wise features \cite{rms-cignoni1998metro}.
 However, these earlier model-based metrics are not sufficiently robust to handle the complexities involved in current static mesh quality evaluation tasks for the following reasons: first, these metrics only consider geometry features, targeting the non-colored static meshes, while currently, the textured static meshes are the spotlight due to broader application scenarios; second, they have strict constraints regarding the meshes' geometrical topology, requiring both the reference and the distorted mesh have perfect manifold surface and share the same vertex density, the same connectivity, or the same level of details.
 Therefore, the appearance of new demands has spurred research into objective static mesh quality assessment.
 In this paper, we focus on the full-reference metric, in which the reference mesh is provided as evidence to assist in the quality prediction of distorted meshes.